allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ## Portfolio Progression

-A deliberate technical evolution was built into each project to demonstrate growth across the series:
+A deliberate progression in project complexity and technical exposure was built into the portfolio, with each project introducing additional analytical techniques and Power BI features.

 | Project | Key Technical Addition |
 |---|---|